Click the graphic above to watch Street Show live stream performance

 At age 14, Jarrelle Barton (Chinese name: Jie Ao, 杰遨) began learning guzheng from master Li Jiaxiang (李嘉骧), a former musician of the Beijing Dance Academy (北京舞蹈学院) From Li, Barton learned traditional pieces, particularly those from the Teochew and Hakka schools of southern China, as well as modern-style guzheng solos.
 Now 26, Barton is in constant demand for events throughout the Twin Cities.
 He was selected for a 2018 Minnesota Emerging Composer Award (MECA).
 Website: https://jarrellebartonguzheng.weebly.com

 DJ Mickey Breeze

-Debbie Moore is a multidisciplinary musician, writer, and teacher new to the Twin Cities music scene.
-Through her adolescence she learned a multitude of different instruments, played in various orchestras and bands.
-In late 2017, Debbie found herself playing violin at open mics, leading her to performances at The Ordway, The Guthrie, The Capri Theater, and more.
-Currently she is in the beginning stages of planning her own album, and performing on various stages throughout the Twin Cities area.
+Debbie Moore is a multidisciplinary musician, writer, and teacher who is new to the Twin Cities music scene.
+After relocating to Minneapolis in late 2017, Debbie played violin at open mics, leading her to performances at the Ordway, Guthrie, and Capri theaters, teaching at the Billingsley School of Music and Art, and more, demonstrating the art of creativity which flows from the soul.
+She is in the beginning stages of planning and producing her own album and performing on various stages throughout the Twin Cities area.